xriss/gamecake/readme.txt

 the final output of this build and is then shared with other, projects.
 This dir must exist when building.

-sudo ./get-apts  # grab gcc files
+sudo ./apt-gets  # grab *all* dependencies
-./make           # build using gcc, see below for more options sudo ./install   # copy into /usr/local/bin/gamecake
+./make           # build using clang, see below for more options sudo ./install   # copy into /usr/local/bin/gamecake

 Afterwhich gamecake will now be a valid command :)